pdulvp/eclipse-retriever/README.md

 ![](images/emf-fetch-artist-page.png)
 ![](images/emf-ecore-cash.png)

-If fetched again, new albums will be added to the file.
+> If we fetch again, new albums released since then will be added to the file.

 **Reuse retrievers**

 ![](plugins/org.pdulvp.retriever.edit/icons/full/obj16/ReferencedRetriever.png) `ReferencedRetriever` allows to reuse a retriever.
 According to variables, it may behave differently.

 For instance, if we update our top ![](plugins/org.pdulvp.retriever.edit/icons/full/obj16/URLRetriever.png) `artistPage` from

 ![](images/retriever-artist-cash.png)

 to